joewoodson/adonis-vue-starter/README.md

+# Adonis - Vue
-# Starter that uses Adonis JS on the backend and Vue on the frontend
+### Starter that uses Adonis JS on the backend and Vue on the frontend

 ## Adonis comes pre-configured with the following: